 Farm to Family started as a mobile farmer’s market in a converted school bus in June 2009, delivering local and organic Virginia grown produce and products, and has grown to a year-round indoor market, USA Farm Shares and now the urban BusFarm.
 The business connects communities in the hopes to re-establish a personal relationship with locally grown food and to encourage a local diet of fresh grown/made products here in central VA.

 Farm to Family has been featured internationally and nationally on BBC World News, CNN, 700 Club, The Rachael Ray Show, People Magazine and many other national and local outlets and is prominently featured in the book, Change Comes to Dinner.
 Farm to Family is a 2010 VMFA Muse Award winner.
-Mark + Suzi Lilly are members of Richmond Mayor Dwight Jones’ Food Policy Council, co-chairing Food Security.
+Mark + Suzi Lilly were members of Richmond Mayor Dwight Jones’ Food Policy Council, co-chairing Food Security.